Non-planarity of Markoff graphs mod p: Introduction

 from the strict inequality $V-2 < V$.
 This shows that a finite 3-regular graph of girth 6 cannot be planar.
 For comparison, there is an infinite 3-regular graph of girth 6, given by tiling the plane with hexagons.
 Attempts to truncate this infinite graph must introduce either crossings between edges, or cycles of length less than 6, or vertices of degree different from 3.

 The proof of Theorem~\ref{thm:main} applies the same logic to the Markoff graphs mod $p$.
 The number of edges is not quite $3V/2$ because of a small number of self-edges whenever $(x,y,z)$ is fixed by one of the Markoff moves $m_1, m_2, m_3$.
 This occurs for instance at (1,6,3) in the Markoff graph mod 7, with $3 = 6 \times 1 - 3$.
 Moreover, there can be cycles of length shorter than 6.
 We will see that these are rare, and an approximate version of (\ref{eqn:planar-ev}) still yields a contradiction for sufficiently large $p$ provided we take $g=7$ rather than $g=6$, to compensate for these self-edges and short cycles.
+The inequalities leave only two cases unsettled, $p=11$ and $p=13$, whose non-planarity can be shown directly to complete the proof.

 The same approach gives a bound on the Euler characteristic that would be needed for a surface to accommodate the Markoff graph mod $p$.
 To make sense of the statement, recall that the Euler characteristic of a surface is typically negative. \begin{theorem} If $\chi$ is the Euler characteristic of a surface in which the Markoff graph mod $p$ can be embedded, then as $p \rightarrow \infty$,